QuantumSenpai/Focus-Pomodoro-Timer/README.md

-# Focus-Pomodoro-Timer
 Focus – Pomodoro Timer: Maximize your productivity with a sleek, responsive timer.
-Built with HTML, CSS &amp; JS by QuantumSenpai.
+Built with HTML, CSS & JS by QuantumSenpai.
+Try it: http://127.0.0.1:5500/pomodoro.html